macbeth-byui/CS246_Class/FAQ/Week4_FAQ.md

 **Git and Github Resources**

+Many companies use Git and GitHub (take a look at this site:   https://stackshare.io/github )

 In CS246, the most common commands that you will use are:

 * git clone - Copy a repository from Github to your computer.
 If you have collaborator privileges, then you will be able to push changes.